Advertisement

 But what if you don’t want your house to smell like a fish and chips shop?

-Vinegar is a powerful cleanser with a smell to match.
-For a more pleasant scent, place a lemon peel in a Mason jar and cover with vinegar.
+Vinegar is a powerful cleanser with a smell to match (although—we swear!—it dissipates quickly!).
+Still not convinced?
+Try putting a lemon peel in a Mason jar and covering it with vinegar.
 Store for at least two weeks, and then use in the recipe above.

 Are essential oils effective?